Everton file appeal against 10-point deduction by Premier League

 “Everton Football Club has today lodged with the chair of the Premier League’s judicial panel its appeal of the decision by a Premier League commission to impose a 10-point deduction on the club,” Everton said in a brief statement on Friday.
 “An appeal board will now be appointed to hear the case.”

-Everton had earlier said the points deduction was “a wholly disproportionate and unjust sporting sanction” and that the club “does not recognise the finding that it failed to act with the utmost good faith”.
+Everton had earlier said the points deduction was “a wholly disproportionate and unjust sporting sanction” and the club “does not recognise the finding that it failed to act with the utmost good faith”.

 The Merseyside club are one of England’s most storied teams as a nine-time league champion and a top-division club since 1954.

-Everton fans protested the deduction during last week’s 3-0 loss to Manchester United, with thousands of supporters holding up bright pink signs at Goodison Park that read “Corrupt” under the Premier League’s lion-head logo before the teams were introduced.
+Everton fans protested the deduction during last week’s 3-0 loss to Manchester United with thousands of supporters holding up bright pink signs at Goodison Park with the Premier League’s lion-head logo on them and the word “Corrupt” under it.

-Last week, Everton fan group The 1878s flew a banner that read “Premier League = Corrupt” over the Etihad Stadium during Manchester City’s 1-1 draw with Liverpool.
+Last week, Everton fan group The 1878s flew a banner that read, “Premier League = Corrupt,” over the Etihad Stadium during Manchester City’s 1-1 draw with Liverpool.

-Everton, one spot above last-place Burnley on goal difference, play at Nottingham Forest on Saturday.
+Everton, which are one spot above last-place Burnley on goal difference, play at Nottingham Forest on Saturday.

-“We were stunned, I think football was stunned, by the outcome of the 10 points so who knows what comes next?”
+“We were stunned.
+I think football was stunned by the outcome of the 10 points, so who knows what comes next?”
 Everton boss Sean Dyche said ahead of Saturday’s trip.

-“The way it is sounding from the noise out there it is not just about us, there will be others looked at possibly over time.
+“The way it is sounding from the noise out there it is not just about us.
+There will be others looked at possibly over time.
 We will have to wait and see.”

 There is scepticism at the severity of such a sanction at the same time that the Premier League is trying to resist the introduction of an independent regulator for football in England.